 I asked myself what is the best angle to staple sheets of paper at?

 This simple article on how to staple papers together was picked up by Metafilter and traffic went mad for a few weeks.
-Readers wanted more info and suggestions were that a thesis should be written, so I expanded it and I even had to change the original graphics as someone, quite rightly pointed out that they were technically incorrect.
+Readers wanted more info and suggestions were that a thesis should be written, so I expanded it and I even had to change the original graphics as someone, quite rightly pointed out that one was technically incorrect.
 I was still getting searches through to the new website for this article several years later so decided to republish it.
 Here is the article:

 I have just stapled four sheets of paper together in a routine that I do several times a day and yet it only just occurred to me that there may be a perfect angle at which to staple the paper together for ease of reading.
-For example, if I were to staple at the classic 45 degrees would it interfere with my desk space more than a 90 degree fixing?
+For example, if I were to staple the paper at the classic 45 degrees would it interfere with my desk space more than a 90-degree fixing?

 At 0 degrees the paper is thrown out to the side making it quite unwieldy and easily prone to unwanted movement if you are reading.
 Not recommended unless you have a shallow space at your desk.

-Our photocopier has automatic stapling and uses a 22.5-degree fastening and you would think that a large company would have tested this aspect a lot but it seems not as I find this angle quite uncomfortable to use.
+Our photocopier has automatic stapling and uses a 22.5-degree fastening and you would think that a large company would have tested this aspect a lot but it seems not, as I find this angle quite uncomfortable to use.
 Disappointing and certainly for me not the best way to staple paper!

-At the classic 45 degrees all seems well but undue strain is put on the paper especially as you get to the back pages of a large document. the lifted pages wave about a bit because the paper does not know to flop up your desk to the side.
+At the classic 45 degrees, all seems well but undue strain is put on the paper especially as you get to the back pages of a large document.
+The lifted pages wave about a bit because the paper does not know to flop up your desk to the side.

 The next question to arise is do left-handed people staple to the left or right of the document?

-Later on I will be examining what is the best angle to use if you intend to fold the page behind, such as if you are reading documents while on the train, and a lot of people do for I have read many interesting internal mails over people shoulders.
+Later on, I will be examining what is the best angle to use if you intend to fold the page behind, such as if you are reading documents while on the train, and a lot of people do for I have read many interesting internal emails over people shoulders.

-If you know of any references to this thorny problem please leave a comment with a link in to them.comments powered by Disqus
+If you know of any academic references to this thorny problem please leave a comment with a link to them.